12 Keys’ Drug Rehab Aftercare Program

 According to the National Institute on Drug Abuse, the rate of relapse nationally falls somewhere between 40 and 60 percent.
 This rate is similar to the rates of relapse with other chronic diseases, like hypertension, asthma, or type 1 diabetes.

-Drug rehab aftercare can be considered one more forward step in the lifelong process of addiction recovery.
+Drug treatment aftercare programs in Florida can be considered one more forward step in the lifelong process of addiction recovery.
 Once residential or intensive outpatient treatment is completed, 12 Keys therapists perform a rigorous assessment of all clients’ needs.
 We provide each patient with a custom-designed aftercare program.
 This program increases the chances of living a sober and relapse-free lifestyle.

 Building a Support Network

-Many drug rehab aftercare programs heavily feature group therapy sessions.
+Many drug rehab aftercare programs in Florida heavily feature group therapy sessions.
 Group therapy is exactly what it sounds like: therapy conducted among a group of people, with a therapist moderating the session.

 This form of therapy allows people in recovery to share their thoughts and feelings as they relate to the process of recovery.
 The process helps patients build supportive relationships with others who have traveled similar life paths.
 These relationships help clients and their families build on their new foundation of sobriety in a safe and empathetic way.